Aman1234Sharma/amr_fsm/README.md

 ### 🔧 Sensor and Driver Packages

 - `pf_lidar_ros2_driver`:
-  - ROS 2 driver for the ProFusion LiDAR used onboard the AMR.
+  - ROS 2 driver for the Pepperl and Fuchs lidar LiDAR used onboard the AMR.

 - `realsense_ros`:
   - Official Intel RealSense ROS 2 wrapper for the D435i camera.